 Status: This initiative was filed with FERC in April, 2009.

-Automation of sub-LAP adjustments in step 3 of LAP clearing validation (I)
+Automation of sub-LAP adjustments in step 3 of LAP clearing validation

 As explained in the MRTU Tariff and testimonies, the LAP clearing procedure recommended by LECG and incorporated in MRTU, may under some rare conditions result in unintended inefficiencies.
 A three-step process was suggested to deal with such rare situations.
 The third step in this process involves “softening” the constraints imposed by fixed LAP Load Distribution Factors (LDFs) and allowing independent adjustment of nodal loads.
 A manual process in MRTU will accomplish this step.
 The issue here is to automate this step in the post MRTU software.
 This issue will be addressed as part of the Parameter Tuning effort.